Smart Home 2.0

 I wanted to move away from smart bulbs to smart switches, as it really annoyed me with Phillips Hue when a bulb is turned off at the wall.
 There are alternatives like putting a Shelly or Sonoff module behind the wall, but then I came across a Swiss company called Iolo that makes some good looking smart wifi switches called Dingz.
 There is a price difference between the Shelly’s (15 CHF per switch) vs the Dingz (265 CHF per switch), but as my upper limit was KNX the price seems very reasonable.
 The Dingz also come with a motion sensor, temperature prob, 4 buttons, and can take 2 shutters/marquees or 4 lights per Dingz.

 One pain point though after going with Dingz is that the Iolo company are terrible at documentation, and maintaining backwards compatibility.
-Initially I used the REST API for Dingz, and struggled with this poorly written documentation, but recently I’ve been able to leverage the fantastic work done by a group maintaining a homeassistant plugin that abstracts away needing to write your own code against the API.
+Initially, I used the REST API for Dingz and struggled with its poorly written documentation, but recently, I’ve been able to leverage the fantastic work done by a group maintaining a Home Assistant plugin that abstracts the need to write your own code against the API.

 Power management

-• Grid traffic To track energy use I Shelly 3EM CT clamp, that is installed over the three input phases to the house.
-Being attached to the 3-phases entering the house, this measures power use and also if generated solar energy is greater than consumed, returned electricity to the grid from our solar panels.
+• Grid traffic To track energy use, I use a Shelly 3EM CT clamp, which is installed over the three input phases to the house.
+Being attached to the 3-phases entering the house, this measures power use and, if generated solar energy exceeds consumption, returns electricity to the grid from our solar panels.

 • Solar generation Another 3-phase CT clamp is used to monitor the amount of energy being generated by our solar panel.